JurgenCruz/HomeServerSetup/Setup Home Server.md

 ### Containers

 It is a virtualization technique at the operating system level so that multiple applications can run in isolated user spaces called containers with their own environment, avoiding collisions with other containers and the same host OS.
 More information: https://en.wikipedia.org/wiki/Containerization_(computing).

-### Cron

-Keeping a server running requires several tasks.
-Luckily, some of them can be automated through scripts and their automatic execution through a task scheduler.
-Cron is a simple and robust task scheduler commonly used on Linux operating systems.
-It allows repetitive tasks to be executed periodically on specific dates and times or by time intervals.
-More information: https://en.wikipedia.org/wiki/Cron.

-#### crontab:

-The cron table (abbreviated crontab) is a configuration file that handles cron's actions.
-This specifies the commands to execute and their schedule.
-Multiple crontabs can exist on a system in specific folders (for example system tasks, and user tasks) and the cron service loads and executes them.

 ### DNS